St Agnes and Perranporth

 Councillor Community Grant Payments

-During the launch of the 2013-14 Councillor Community Chest the Council made a commitment to support openness and transparency of the scheme by publishing a list of all Community Chest expenditure on a regular basis.
+The Council has made a commitment to support openness and transparency by publishing a list of all Community Chest expenditure on a regular basis.
 The payment details for the St Agnes and Perranporth Community Network can be found within the 2013-14 Councillor Community Grant Payments for St Agnes and Perranporth CNA document.

 Parish and Town Councils